rafaelsoares1984/customer/README.md

    - **Spring Boot**

-        Spring boot was used, because it is easier to group the infrastructures configurations more easily
+        Spring boot was used, because it is easier to group the infrastructures settings more easily
    - **Maven**

         Maven is an excellent package manager, as being the standard of the spring boot